grandch/3dEngine/README.md

 Move the camera with the WSAD or ZQSD key.
 Move it up and down with the Q or A key and the E key.
 Rotate it with the mouse.

-Presse Enter to save a .png screenshot in the directory of the executable.
+Presse Enter to save a .png screenshot in the directory from where you run the engine.

 Presse Escape to quit.